 Harmony within Chaos

 Years later, as a photographer, I would obsessively seek out that mystical feeling of balance between visual elements and emotion, framed within the viewfinder of a camera.
 Nature provides me with some of the most compelling subject matter, capable of evoking simultaneously conflicting feelings.
 These can be joy, wonderment, awe, and fear.
-Such tension between emotion and the reality of the physical forms which naturally occur through nature’s forces is inspiring.
+Such tension between emotion and the reality of the physical forms that naturally occur through nature’s forces is inspiring.
 It is this search for beauty, balance, and harmony which finds me making photographs in wild places.

 Striving for Simplification